mg-789/COGNITIVE-STATE-ESTIMATION-FOR-ONLINE-MEETINGS-USING-MACHINE-LEARNING/README.md

 # COGNITIVE-STATE-ESTIMATION-FOR-ONLINE-MEETINGS-USING-MACHINE-LEARNING
 This is senior project as an undergraduate student.
+In this project we prepared two typed of dataset csv dataset and grayscale Kaggle dataset for 6 different facial expressions.
+Then, we designed an Architecture model using CNN to recognize these different facial expressions (happy, sad, neutral, surprise, fear, and angry).
+We have achieved around 70% accuracy for the 6 different emotions and about 90% accuracy for 3 different emotions. we have tested the weights by creating json file.
+After that, we applied it to different images.
+Also, we got interesting results by applying the model's results in webcam real time video for recognizing the face and printing out the result of the emotion on screen.

-For description and more information, please go back and a file called "senior 2 Presentation 20".
+For detailed description and more information, please go back and download file called "senior 2 Presentation 20".